Rednexie/mail-interface/README.md

 Manually download, or clone the the repository.

-You can just type *npm i*, or use my installers to setup the server.
+You can just type *npm i*, or use my installers to setup the server:

 Move the needed setup file based on your environment from the folder scripts to the project folder, and run it.